By using this website you agree to our terms of use :

 Owner and operator of this Website

-Common Unity Social Enterprise own and manages The Waiting Room Web Site and all online derivatives of this website with The Waiting Room (TWR) Trademark.
+Common Unity Social Enterprise and Forward For Life Limited own and manage The Waiting Room Web Site and all online derivatives of this website with The Waiting Room (TWR) Trademark.

 Purpose of these terms and conditions (‘Terms and Conditions’)